 We are pleased to offer our clients the option of having their pet’s surgery performed using a CO2 laser.
 A CO2 laser is good for a variety of surgical procedures; spays & neuters, tumour removal, soft palate resection and lick granulomas to name a few.
 The laser minimizes bleeding and seals nerve endings reducing post-operative swelling and pain and improves recovery.
 Ask any of our vets if the laser is a good option for your pet’s surgery.

-What is therapeutic laser and what are its benefits ?
+What is a therapeutic laser and what are its benefits?

 Are lasers dangerous for dogs and are there any side effects?

 Laser therapy is a very safe treatment for dogs.
 Our veterinarians and animal health technicians have undergone training to avoid any health risks for your dog.
-Laser energy is magnified exponentially by the lense in eyes so there is risk of retinal damage if the laser beam is directed towards the eyes.
-Protective covering of the eyes is required for all people in the room and the pets eyes are covered with a dark cloth whenever the laser is used near them.
+Laser energy is magnified exponentially by the lenses in eyes so there is a risk of retinal damage if the laser beam is directed towards the eyes.
+A protective covering of the eyes is required for all people in the room and the pet’s eyes are covered with a dark cloth whenever the laser is used near them.
 You are welcome to stay with your pet during their laser session as long as you wear our cool glasses!

 What kind of lasers are used on pets?